zdtsw/llama-stack-k8s-operator/README.md

 **vLLM Examples:**

-This would require a secret "hf-token-secret" in namesapce "vllm-dist" for HuggingFace token (required for downloading models) to be created in advance.
+This would require a secret "hf-token-secret" in namespace "vllm-dist" for HuggingFace token (required for downloading models) to be created in advance.

 Deploy vLLM with default model (meta-llama/Llama-3.2-1B):
 ```bash